Rjoande/RealBattery/Roadmap.md

-# Roadmap – Future Ideas RealBattery Recharged
+# Roadmap & Future Ideas

 ## Fix
 - [x] Apply battery consumption/wear in the background based on discharge/recharge when the ship is **grounded** or in **orbital shadow**.